 Over 80% of people who snore are affected by sleep apnea.
 When snoring makes breathing difficult, it’s time to take action.
-Let’s take a look at the top 10 ways you can stop snoring.

 2. Anti-Snoring, Sleep Apnea Devices or Appliances

 Anti-snoring Sleep Oral Appliance devices are custom-made and should be fitted and made by an expert.
 Most over-the-counter sleep appliances use a mouth guard and try to use a one size fits all approach, everyone’s bite and smile are unique, and this method almost never works.
 What you really need is a dentist who is board-certified and an expert in building you a custom sleep appliance or, if necessary, using a palate expander.